elyal2/hr-backend/README.md

 ## Database Migrations

 The application uses Flyway for database migrations.
-The latest migration (V1.4.0) includes:
+The latest migrations include:

 ### V1.4.0 - Reorganize Position Structure
 - **New**: `position_categories` table for grouping positions